Northern Rescue: Production

 The show is produced in Ontario by Don Carmody Television (DCTV).
 It is streamed in Canada on CBC Television's CBC Gem service and distributed internationally on Netflix.

 The first season of 10 episodes debuted on both services on March 1, 2019.
 Northern Rescue was filmed in Parry Sound, a town in Ontario, and in Toronto, Canada.

+Reception

+The series received limited critic reviews in the United States, and reactions of both critics and audience members was mixed.
+As of the end of 2023, there has been no word about the show's demise or return of the series since the hiatus because of the Covid pandemic.